Share this page

 Equally important as following the common positive characteristics of good leaders, is avoiding commonly sighted negative characteristics.

 Not Listening: Listening is important to building a loyal and faithful team.
 Everyone needs to be part of the process and bigger picture.

 Dismissing ideas other than your own: Don’t make employees feel like they are pitching to you, encourage them to brainstorm alongside you.
 Understand their potential and give credit where it is due.

 Accepting Experience over potential: Note that some of your best talents will come from passionate individuals.
 Take advantage of their enthusiasm and their fresh outlook on the industry.

 Ego: Release your ego and focus on becoming an inspirational figure.
 Look out for your team because if you are without their full support, you will get nowhere.

-Over working: Set an example for your team and learn how to take a break.
+Overworking: Set an example for your team and learn how to take a break.
 Make sure your mind isn’t always focused upon one thing; work.
-It could cause a negative atmosphere and your team my also think they have to follow suit and work all hours.
+It could cause a negative atmosphere and your team may also think they have to follow suit and work all hours.